Hi guys,

 tcp-request content reject

-default_backend sftp-server01backend sftp-server01
+default_backend sftp-server01

 mode tcp